About CyberGuards

 Added AI security testing for teams shipping LLM-backed product

-When customers started shipping chat, RAG, and tool-use features, the prompt and the retrieval became part of the attack surface.
-We added AI security testing aligned to the OWASP Top 10 for LLM Applications and to the NIST AI Risk Management Framework.
+When customers started shipping chat, RAG, and tool-use features, the prompt and retrieval became part of the attack surface.
+We added AI security testing aligned to OWASP Top 10 for LLM Applications and the NIST AI Risk Management Framework.

 5. Continuous